Community of Christ-Topeka Congregation

 Picture

-Ordination of Ruth May to the office of Deacon.
+Ordination of Darrel Loar to the Office of Elder OCT 2023

 Ordination confers authority on priesthood members according to the responsibilities of their particular priesthood offices.
 Priesthood members act within the guidelines and setting of the church community, upholding high standards of ministerial ethics and serving with integrity and trustworthiness.